 Keith and Nanc Ulicki welcome you to their beautiful Uke's Harley-Davidson dealership in Kenosha, WI

 Uke’s Harley-Davidson® has a long rich history.
-It began on April 1, 1930, when Frank Ulicki (nickname Uke) at 22 years old, bought Hargty’s Harley-Davidson® in Kenosha, WI, for $250.00 during the Depression.
-To buy the dealership, Uke was required to go to the Harley-Davidson® Motor Company in Milwaukee and meet with William Harley and Arthur Davidson (two of the four founding members) for an interview.
-After some discussion they agreed to let him become the new Kenosha Harley-Davidson® Dealer.
-His first 500 sq. ft. dealership was located in a strip mall on 56th Street in Kenosha.
-The first day of business, April 1, 1930, he sold one bolt for 4 cents.
+It began in 1930 during the Depression when Frank (Uke) Ulicki, at age 22, bought Hargty’s Harley-Davidson® in Kenosha, Wisconsin for $250.00.
+His first 500 sq. ft. dealership was in a strip mall on the corner of 56th Street and 22nd Avenue in Kenosha.
+On Uke’s first day in business, April 1, 1930, he sold one bolt for 4 cents.

 The Ulicki family has had a true love affair with Harley-Davidson®.
-Uke’s brother, CD, owned the Waukegan, IL Harley-Davidson® Dealership from 1933-1963.
-Another brother Peter Ulicki, worked at Harley-Davidson® Motor Company in the R&D department.
+Uke’s brother, CD, owned the Waukegan, Illinois Harley-Davidson® Dealership from 1933-1963.
+Another brother, Peter Ulicki, worked at Harley-Davidson® Motor Company in the R&D department.
 Keith’s brother, Frank Ulicki II, worked at the Motor Company in Engineering.
-His cousin, Dave Ulicki, worked at Buell Company.
+His cousin, Dave Ulicki, worked for the Buell Company.
 His niece, Liz Ulicki Lubner, is currently at the Motor Company in the Engineering department.
 Keith always jokes that there were more Ulickis at Harley-Davidson® than Davidsons.